Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

-# Results of "Statistical analysisis of sea turtles strandings in Tenerife, Canary Islands".
+# Results of "Statistical analysis of sea turtles strandings in Tenerife, Canary Islands".
 (Hightlights)

 ### Note: maybe it is not finished by now, do not judge me harshly please!!!